baiukov/PulsePoint/README.md

 # PulsePoint
 This is my pet project written in PHP for high school.
-Pulse Point is a social media platform for people who want to stay in touch with their friends, share news, write comments, and communicate through chats.
+Pulse Point is a social media platform for people, who want to stay in touch with their friends, share news, write comments, and communicate through chats.
 They can also create their own profiles.

 The project is available on the link: https://esotemp.vse.cz/~baia04/sp